darachm/rhesis2/content/posts/how_to_write_to_think.md

   - methods
 ---

+I think I can boil down motivations in science to a couple of different reasons:

+- curiousity
+- ambition/prestige
+- fanatical devotion to a higher purpose
+- spite

 I spent a lot of my phd working on skills that I did not need to work on, suffering frustrations that I could have bypassed, and all together spending too much time flitting between half-baked ideas